scottdunstan/treehouse_git_stuff/readme.txt

 functionality I will be adding to the site

 Here is a further change to this file in order to understand the process

+As part of the merging section of the git course, I'm making this change to the readme file

+this is also done as part of the merge section.
+It's on a different line so I shouldn't get a conflict